bertvv/ansible-role-rh-base/README.md

 - Set up an administrator account with an SSH key,
 - Apply basic security settings, like turning on SELinux and the firewall,
 - Manage firewall rules (in the public zone).
+- Install and configure yum-cron for automatic updates

 ## Requirements